 The URLs where there is less crawling/indexing drop from the index if a URL has not been reindexed within 2-3 months.
 If this is the case, the cache date disappears next to the URL first and then the whole URL will be removed.

+We have also seen a dip in indexed pages numbers both in WMT and through site: command about a month ago.
+Now they are more stable however, WMT still shows 50% less pages indexed from about a month.
 The contradicting point is that the number of top keyword occurrences show an improvement in WMT which IMO should be directly proportional to the site indexing.
 So I am assuming that the site indexing stats in WMT is just a glitch while at back-end Google is indexing pages